benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 eleventyExcludeFromCollections: false
 ---

-You can’t count on being rational in times when you feel the need to pick up your phone.
-Your brain will come up with plenty of reasons why now is a good time to look at your phone.
-“I’m going to be late for the meeting.
-Better check directions to make sure I’m on the best route.”
-“She’ll think I’m ghosting her if I don’t respond; I’ve got to do it now.”
+Do you feel like you're obsessed with social media?
+Find it hard to stay still without whipping your phone out?
+Wish you could stop wasting so much time scrolling through your feed and do something productive with your life instead?

+Social media platforms are built to manipulate your attention and get you to come back over and over.
+But thankfully, there are things you can do to cultivate a healthier relationship with social media.

+In this post, you'll discover five strategies to reduce the amount of time you spend on social media and regain control of your time (and sanity).

 Let's dive in.

-Disclaimer: This is not medical advice.
-If you feel like you might be developing a social media addiction, talk to a therapist.
-But if you're looking for tips on how to cut down the time you spend on social media, read on.
+_**This is not medical advice.** If you feel like you might be developing a social media addiction, talk to a therapist.
+But if you're looking for tips on how to cut down the time you spend on social media, read on._

 <div class="toc">
   <h4>Table of Content</h4>